genepi/nf-gwas/docs/configuration/profiles.md

 For HPC clusters, we recommend to use [Singularity](https://sylabs.io/).
 Singularity is also required for the Slurm profiles below.

 ### Slurm
+Nextflow supports Slurm as an execution engine.
 The profile `slurm_with-scratch` includes a directive to execute the process in a temporary folder that is local to the execution node (`/tmp` by default).
 You can change the default location by setting `export NXF_TEMP=/your/path` on the command line before executing the pipeline.

 ### Development
-The profile `development` can be used to test/adapt the code and e.g. create pull requests.
+The profile `development` can be used to e.g. test/adapt the code and e.g. create pull requests.
+This profile requires that the image must be available locally.

 ```
 git clone https://github.com/genepi/gwas-regenie